This article may contain compensated links. Please read disclaimer for more info.

 3- A Grand Architecture

 The renewed Paradis Latin is a jewel of French architecture.
 It was designed at the end of the XIX century by Gustave Eiffel at the same time as the Eiffel Tower.
 This building, listed today as a historical heritage site, is like a metallic cathedral with columns, arches, capitals and with a decoration “Belle Époque” style.
-Above the metal balcony, there is an impressive painted dome, which saved the building from destruction in the 1970s.
+Above the metal balcony, there is an impressive painted dome, and it was this dome which saved the building from destruction in the 1970s.

-The hall’s considerable height allows Christopher, the Birdman in this particular Paradise, make wonders with his trapeze and flying over the heads of the amazed spectators: a unique show for a unique place!
+The hall’s considerable height and the metallic structure allow the artists of this particular Paradise, make wonders in the air and fly over the heads of the amazed spectators: a unique show for a unique place!

 4- High-Quality French Food

 Le Paradis Latin is a Paradise also for gourmands.
 It is well known that French people like to enjoy good quality cuisine and the chef in Le Paradis Latin does not disappoint in this sense: different menus made with traditional and fresh produce are served to those who have chosen the Paradis Latin Paris dinner and show.

 We had the Paradis Latin menu “Star”, washed down with a good Bordeaux red wine, and Champagne.
 We both chose the smoked salmon (entry) plus duck breast and Chateaubriand (mains) and we can tell you everything was cooked to perfection and we enjoyed it a lot.
 Perhaps they could do better with the meals’ presentation (a little bit of decoration on the plates) but we understand that waiters have to serve 700+ guests in a limited time frame before the show starts.

 We also missed Paradis Latin’s iconic dessert, the “Gourmandise” (raspberry and vanilla ice cream) created by pastry chef Carl Marletti and available with the Prestige Menu only… next time!

-If you are vegetarian or have any kind of food allergy, just mention it when you book your dinner + show and they will adapt the Paradis Latin menu for you.
+If you are vegetarian or have any kind of food allergy, just mention it when you book your dinner + show and the kitchen will adapt the Paradis Latin menu for you.

 5- A Warm and Personalized Welcome